Aysha-shafi/mini-chat-app/README.md

    - Handling read receipts

-   - Generating Gravatar URLs for each user using their username-based email (e.g., username@example.com).
+   - Generating Gravatar URLs for each user using their username-based email

 # Tech Stack